justalilibit/justalilibit.github.io/README.md

 # Personal Bioinformatics Portfolio

-Click here to visit [my webpage](https://justalilibit.github.io/)

-This repository contains the source code for my personal portfolio website showcasing my work and experience as a bioinformatician.
-The website is built using Jekyll and is based on the [Jekyll Professional Resume](https://github.com/byanko55/jekyll-professional-resume) template by Yanko.
+This repository contains the source code for my [personal portfolio website](https://justalilibit.github.io/) showcasing my work and experience as a bioinformatician.
+The website is built using Jekyll and is based on the  template by Yanko.

 ## 🔍 Overview